 The Panhellenic Council is the governing body for activities that promote the common interests of 8 sororities at the University of Memphis.
 The Panhellenic Council offers a wide variety of programs for members ranging from women's empowerment to philanthropic efforts, educational programs to community service activities.
 The Panhellenic Council also sponsors and coordinates the University of Memphis sorority recruitment process.

 Pillars of Excellence Standings

 Chapters participate in an annual assessment and awards program, Pillars of Excellence.
 As part of this process, chapters have the ability to earn designations that range from 4 Pillar status to Does Not Meet Minimum Standards based on their overall chapter performance.
 Below are the current standings for chapters in the Panhellenic Council:

-2 Pillar: Phi Mu, Pi Beta Phi, Sigma Kappa
+1 Pillar: Delta Gamma, Pi Beta Phi, Sigma Kappa

 Does Not Meet Minimum Standards: ---